Add Responsive Oxygen Therapy—

 Intermittent (also called interval or periodic) hypoxic training (IHT) combines episodes of hypoxia, interspersed with episodes of normoxia, hypoxia of lesser severity, hypercapnia, or hyperoxia.
 Mito2 Respsonsive Oxygen Unit, utilizes one of the variants mentioned above – Intermittent Hypoxia/Hyperoxia Training.
 Accumulated data indicates that a “low dose” of hypoxic training can be a simple, safe, and effective method with significant therapeutic potential for clinical practice.
 Unlike prolonged hypoxia, which significantly reduces the initial increase in ventilation and increases the magnitude of ventilation decline, periodic hypoxia does not decrease in ventilation (Nieuwenhuijs et al., 2000).

-Intermittent Hypoxia/Hyperoxia Training Benefits
+Intermittent Hypoxia/Hyperoxia Training Benefits:

 1. INCREASES OXYGEN CIRCULATION IN THE BODY